robertmuth/Cwerg/FE/Docs/tutorial.md

 * generics via generic modules
 * simple hygienic macro system
 * limited polymorphism
-* polymorphism and generics replace printf and enable custom formatters
+* printf like functionality with custom formatters (enabled my polymorphism and generics)
 * vecs (arrays) do not decay to pointers
 * vec indexing is checked by default
 * spans (views on vecs)